MarkPark107/MarkPark107.github.io/_posts/2018-06-25-english ways of working.md

 >
 > a shift working in night time.
 >
-> > In this factory, someone is on the day shift one week and the night shift the next week.
+> > In this factory, someone is on the **day shift** one week and the **night shift** the next week.

 > **commute** /kəˈmjuːt/ ★★☆ v.
 >
-> to regularly trabel a long distance to get to work.
+> to regularly travel a long distance to get to work.
 >
 > **commuter** /kəˈmjuːtə $ -ər/ n.
 >
-> someone who travels a long distance to work everdy.
+> someone who travels a long distance to work everday.
 >
 > > I **commute** to work everyday, like thousands of other **commuters**.